mattvenn/minecraft-pi/pixel_art/pixel_art.md

         [ 1, 13, 1, 15 ],
         ]

+Each number represents one pixel.
+There are 4 pixels in a row and 4 rows in the whole picture.

 You can test this works by iterating through the data structure.
 Iterating means stepping through it.
 In this case you'll be using a `for loop` because it runs